-Post-academia, Will was the executive responsible for research and development activities at a company specializing in nucleic acids, oligonucleotide reagents, fluorescent probes, and heterocyclic compounds.
+Post-academia, Will was concerned with the research and development activities at a Berry & Associates, a company specializing in nucleic acids, oligonucleotide reagents, fluorescent probes, and heterocyclic compounds.

 Enjoy the blog, and please take a moment to contribute a comment or suggest a topic.